Michael Jamieson

 Michael Jamieson (born 5 August 1988) is a Scottish former competitive swimmer who represented Great Britain at the Olympics, FINA world championships and European championships, and Scotland in the Commonwealth Games.
 Jamieson won the silver medal in the men's 200-metre breaststroke at the 2012 Summer Olympics.
-He now is the Head Coach for the Swimming Club, Natare West London.

 Personal life

 His father, also named Michael, was a professional footballer who played for Albion Rovers, Alloa Athletic and Stenhousemuir in the 1980s.
 Jamieson also played football, but decided to focus on swimming when he was thirteen years old.